Thinking of DIY gifts you (or your child) can make together?

 Approximately 11 inches wide by 10 inches high

-CONSTRUCTION STEPS (Illustrated below)
+Construction Steps (Illustrated below)

 - Draft the mane.
-Start by folding a 12-by-11-inch piece of paper in half vertically.
+Start by folding a 12-inch by 11-inch piece of paper in half vertically.
 Draw a perpendicular line from the vertical center point (A).
 At about a 45-degree angle above and below the perpendicular line, plot 6-inch marks from point A. Using these points as a guide, draw curvy lines for the mane outline.
 Don’t worry too much about symmetry or precision; you can always adjust the mane shape later.
 Draw an almost straight edge of about 3 inches near the bottom of the mane, where you can leave an opening that can later be closed easily with a slip stitch.
 Cut out the template.

 - Trace the templates for the mane, face, ears, and nose onto the appropriate fabric and cut out the pieces.

 - Make the nose, eyes, and mouth.
 Pin and satin/zigzag-stitch the nose onto the right side of the face piece with the basted ears (see the template for placement of the facial elements).
 Because of the small size, feel free to hand-stitch the nose if it feels easier.
 Use a marking tool to indicate the general positions of the eyes and mouth on the face piece.
 Embroider the eyes using a satin stitch (black floss) and the mouth using a backstitch (pink floss).
 You could also use buttons for eyes instead.
-With cream floss, add other decorative embroidery such as more nose definition and detailing on the forehead and whiskers, if desired.
+With cream floss, add other decorative embroidery, such as more nose definition and detailing on the forehead and whiskers, if desired.

 - Appliqué the face to the right side of one of the mane pieces by hand-stitching or using a machine satin/zigzag stitch.
 Press.

-Another DIY gift: Making the Panda Terry Cloth Bath Puppet
+Making the Panda Terry Cloth Bath Puppet

 © 2020 By Sanae Ishida.
 All rights reserved.
 Excerpted from Animal Friends to Sew by permission of Sasquatch Books.